-Labour MPs Are Furious At Jeremy Corbyn And His Spokeperson For Refusing To Blame Russia For Nerve Agent Attack
+Labour MPs Are Furious At Jeremy Corbyn And His Spokeperson For Refusing To Blame Russia For The Nerve Agent Attack

 Asked whether Corbyn was concerned that his backbenchers felt differently about Russia's culpability, he replied: "In these kinds of cases, there are often initial reactions which aren't later backed up by reality or facts."

-He added: "I think Jeremy's record in relation to judgement in relation to international crises is probably better than anybody else in the House of Commons.
+He added: "I think Jeremy's record in relation to judgment in relation to international crises is probably better than anybody else in the House of Commons.
 He's been proved to make the right call time and again."

 Labour's Mike Gapes, former chair of the foreign affairs committee, said Milne's remarks were "deplorable" and "exactly what I would expect from a man with his political history and friendship with Putin".